 Are you curious about the earning potential of MD-PhDs?
 Generally, physician salaries depend on their specialty, practice setting, and experience – not just their degrees.
 MD-PhDs may be more likely to pursue research-based careers, which typically offer lower salaries than those in a clinical setting, particularly in private practice.

 So, the answer to the question “How much do MD/PhDs make?” ultimately depends on these factors.
-However, MD-PhDs are highly sought-after for their unique skillset and academic background, often offering professional opportunities such as teaching and research roles with potential for rewarding work.
+However, MD-PhDs are highly sought-after for their unique skillset and academic background, often offering professional opportunities such as teaching and research roles with the potential for rewarding work.

 Does Having an MPH or MBA Help With Matching?